 17. Prior Surgeries

 Surgeries which are directly associated with male reproductive organs or nearby organs such as vasectomy, inguinal hernia repairs, scrotal or testicular surgery can have an undesirable impact on male fertility.
-These surgeries prevent a man from having the adequate amount of sperms in ejaculate, which is a prominent evidence of male infertility.
+These surgeries prevent a man from having an adequate amount of sperms in the ejaculate, which is prominent evidence of male infertility.

 SOURCES AND REFERENCES: